"Being Disciples & Making Disciples"

 After a few months of regular meetings at Mrs. Clonce's property, the group decided that a church building should be built.
 An organizational meeting in 1935 led to the decision of naming the church Holston View.
 The land for Holston View was donated by Frank Parris, and with everyone working together, a small church was completed in 1936.
 At this time the church could not afford to pay a pastor, so five pastors alternated preaching on Sundays.

-In 1960, Holston View was in need of a new church building, and pastor Ed.
-Perry had a vision to make it happen.
+In 1960, Holston View needed a new church building, and Pastor Ed Perry had a vision to make it happen.
 He walked from house to house to share his vision in hopes of receiving donations to purchase the land for the new church building.
 In 1961, the land on the hill overlooking Weber City was purchased for the future home of Holston View.
-In 1962, Rev. Eddie Fox was appointed pastor, and he and the church built upon the foundational vision of Rev. Perry.
+In 1962, the Rev. Eddie Fox was appointed pastor, and he and the church built upon the foundational vision of the Rev. Perry.
 In June 1963, the groundbreaking was held for the new church building.
-By July 23, 1967, Holston Views new sanctuary, educational building, and fellowship hall was completed.
+By July 23, 1967, Holston View's new sanctuary, educational building, and fellowship hall were completed.

-In 1995, plans began on additional facilities for the third phase of the original vision of the church.
-Construction was completed in 2006 for the new facility which houses our preschool and daycare, new kitchen, and a gym and stage room named Howard Hall dedicated in memory of our former pastor, Rick Howard.
+In 1995, plans began for additional facilities for the third phase of the original vision of the church.
+Construction of the north wing of the church was completed in 2006.
+It houses a kitchen, six classrooms, an outdoor playground, additional office space, and a gym with a stage.
+The gym was named Howard Hall in memory of a former pastor, Rick Howard.
+In 2025, the entire north wing was renamed the Darnell Ministry Center in honor of the church's long-time choir director, Ron Darnell.

 As we the church strive to be faithful, we pray that we can build on the faithful work of previous generations and continue "being disciples and making disciples."